Best Of16 min read

 Personal Capital

-Personal Capital — now rebranded under the Empower umbrella — plays a completely different game from everyone else on this list.
-The $100,000 minimum tells you exactly who they're targeting: established investors who want professional-grade wealth management without paying full private bank fees.
-The free financial dashboard (which anyone can use, regardless of how much you invest) remains one of the best net worth and portfolio tracking tools available, full stop.
-Seriously, even if you never invest a dollar with them, download the app and link your accounts.
+Personal Capital — now under the Empower brand — plays a completely different game from everyone else here.
+The $100,000 minimum tells you exactly who they're after: established investors who want professional-grade management without paying full private bank rates.
+The free financial dashboard (available to anyone, regardless of account size) is honestly one of the best net worth and portfolio tracking tools around.
+Seriously, even if you never invest there, just download the app and link your accounts.

 The fee structure is steep: 0.89% on the first $1M, stepping down from there.
-For a $200,000 portfolio, you're paying $1,780/year.
+For a $200,000 portfolio, that's $1,780 annually.
 That's real money.
-What you get in return is access to a dedicated team of financial advisors — two per client, specifically — plus personalized investment management, tax optimization, and estate planning support.
-It's closer to a human advisor with robo-execution than a pure algorithmic platform, and for the right investor, that distinction matters enormously.
+What you get back is a dedicated advisor team — two advisors specifically assigned to you — plus personalized investment management, tax optimization, and estate planning support.
+It's less a pure robo-advisor and more a robo-advisor backed by actual humans, which for the right person, makes a real difference.

 Key Features: